-Whether you enjoy sipping a smooth golden ale, something hoppy or a dark IPA, Jackson County’s craft breweries have you covered.
+Whether you enjoy sipping a smooth golden ale, a refreshing and hoppy IPA or a dark and robust porter, Jackson County’s breweries have you covered.

-North Carolina boasts more breweries and brewpubs than any other state in the southeast and Jackson County has a commitment to quality local brews.
+North Carolina boasts more craft breweries and brewpubs than any other state in the southeast and Jackson County shares the state’s commitment to providing quality local brews.

-A tip to enjoy Jackson County’s Ale Trail: List and rank the beers by appearance, aroma and taste and try a beer that appeals to those senses.
+A tip to enjoy Jackson County’s Brews: List and rank the beers by appearance, aroma, and taste, during your brewery tour, and try a beer that appeals to those senses.